aiidalab/ansible-playbook-aiidalab-server/README.md

 ## Modifying the user environment

-By default, the playbook will simply pull the docker image for the AiiDA lab accounts from the [DockerHub registry](https://hub.docker.com/r/aiidalab/aiidalab-docker-stack).
+By default, the playbook will simply pull the docker image for the AiiDAlab accounts from the [DockerHub registry](https://hub.docker.com/r/aiidalab/aiidalab-docker-stack).

 If you would like to modify the user environment (e.g. to install additional packages), uncomment the `aiidalab_server_build_locally: true` line in the playbook and run the ansible playbook again.

-This will cause the `marvel-nccr.aiidalab_server` role to clone the git repository containing the `Dockerfile` and build the docker image locally from it.
+This will cause the `aiidalab.aiidalab_server` role to clone the git repository containing the `Dockerfile` and build the docker image locally from it.
 You can then update the image by modifying the `Dockerfile` on the server:

 ```
 ssh aiidalab  # ssh into your aiida lab server